The Book of Boba Fett episode 1 review: "Sets the scene without offering anything unexpected"

 Warning: This is the Way to our The Book of Boba Fett episode 1 review which contains mild spoilers – turn around to go in completely clean!

 Boba Fett returns!
-And if that statement does not have you excited then The Book of Boba Fett may not be the series for you.
-Rather than opening with an episode filled with cameos from across the galaxy, or introducing a Baby Yoda-sized MacGuffin, the premiere sets the scene without offering anything unexpected.
+If that statement does not have you excited, then The Book of Boba Fett may not be the series for you.
+Rather than opening with an episode filled with cameos from across the galaxy, or introducing a Baby Yoda-sized MacGuffin, the premiere keeps things low-key, setting the scene without offering anything unexpected.
 Writer Jon Favreau and director Robert Rodriguez know exactly why you’re here – to watch one of cinema’s most iconic silent characters being a badass – and do not stray from that objective.
 That, in itself, is a treat for fans who have been desperate to know more about this helmet head since his debut back in 1978’s Star Wars Holiday Special.
-For anyone else looking for more, you may struggle to find a reason to return following this lean first episode.
+For anyone looking for something more, you may struggle to find a reason to return following this lean first episode.

 The episode starts with a few flashbacks, showing how Boba’s haunted by the events on Geonosis, where Samuel L. Jackson’s Mace Windu decapitated his father, Jango Fett.
 There’s a brief explanation of how Boba escaped the Sarlacc Pit (apparently not as difficult as many fans had assumed) and, from there, Boba’s captured by Tusken Raiders, with half the remaining runtime spent revealing how he manages to win the Sand People’s favor.